I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 └ bar.txt

-However, this is what we It is recognized in this way, and S3 simply stores the following information. / basically has no special meaning in S3.
+However, this is just how we perceive it, and from an S3 perspective, it simply stores the following information.
+In S3, / basically has no special meaning.

-Although Amazon S3 supports buckets and objects, Amazon S3 does not have hierarchies.
-However, object key name prefixes and delimiters allow you to imply hierarchy and introduce the concept of folders in the Amazon S3 console and AWS SDKs.
+Although Amazon S3 supports buckets and objects, Amazon S3 does not have a hierarchy, although prefixes and delimiters in object key names can imply hierarchy in the Amazon S3 console and AWS SDKs, introducing the concept of folders

-Reference site: Object keys and metadata - Amazon Simple Storage Service
+Reference: Object Keys and Metadata - Amazon Simple Storage Service

-Using buckets and objects makes them look like folders and files, but it seems like they are just creating them as a concept.
+Using buckets and objects makes them seem like folders and files, but it seems they are only created as concepts

-Since it is key-value type data, retrieving data is a simple search.
+Because it is key-value data, retrieving the data is a simple search.

-Also, if you use similar bucket names, the data will be stored in the same data center before being copied, which
+Also, if you use similar bucket names, the data will be stored in the same data center and then copied, which

 tends to slow down the transfer speed.

-Adding a hash value to the bucket name will prevent it from being written to the same data center.
+By adding a hash value of a few characters to the bucket name, you can prevent data from being written to the same data center

 - test01